The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 - Insufficient fluid level in the master cylinder

-Add the required amount of liquid
+Add the required amount of fluid

 Replace the inner cuff with a new one